 Krakau Lipstick Plant

-Most widely grown lipstick plant with shiny, pointed dark green leaves and countless red flower.
+Most widely grown lipstick plant with shiny, pointed dark green leaves and countless red flowers.

 Unique characteristics associated with it are medium green leaves with small reddish flowers.